Having (SQL)

 A HAVING clause in SQL specifies that an SQL SELECT statement must only return rows where aggregate values meet the specified conditions.

+Use

 HAVING and WHERE are often confused by beginners, but they serve different purposes.
 WHERE is taken into account at an earlier stage of a query execution, filtering the rows read from the tables.
 If a query contains GROUP BY, rows from the tables are grouped and aggregated.
 After the aggregating operation, HAVING is applied, filtering out the rows that don't match the specified conditions.
 Therefore, WHERE applies to data read from tables, and HAVING should only apply to aggregated data, which isn't known in the initial stage of a query.

 To view the present condition formed by the GROUP BY clause, the HAVING clause is used.

 Examples

 To return a list of department IDs whose total sales exceeded $1000 on the date of January 1, 2000, along with the sum of their sales on that date: